 This compound exercise can challenge everything you got when picking up a big load.

 - Get jacked up like a beast doing deadlifts.
 It takes time!.

 - Lose weight and build muscle all over

 - Builds functional lean muscles, not show muscles, for both genders.

-- Builds connective tissues and make your knees, midsection strong and prevents injuries while doing squats and bench
+- It builds connective tissues and make your knees, midsection strong, and prevents injuries while doing squats and bench

 - Builds your hormonal reaction very quickly if coupled with proper nutrition and recovery